Izaak Walton League

-The Izaak Walton League is an American environmental organization founded in 1922 that promotes natural resource protection and outdoor recreation.
+The Izaak Walton League of America is an American environmental organization founded in 1922 that promotes the protection of natural resources and encourages outdoor recreation.
 The organization was founded in Chicago, Illinois, by a group of sportsmen who wished to protect fishing opportunities for future generations.
-They named the league after seminal fishing enthusiast Izaak Walton (1593-1683), known as the "Father of Flyfishing" and author of The Compleat Angler.
+They named the League after seminal fishing enthusiast Izaak Walton (1593–1683), known as the "Father of Flyfishing" and author of The Compleat Angler.
 Advertising executive Will Dilg became its first president and promoter.
 The first conservation organization with a mass membership, the League had over 100,000 supporters by 1924.
 An early result of their efforts was the establishment of the Upper Mississippi River National Wildlife and Fish Refuge in 1924.

 The League led unsuccessful efforts in the 1930s for clean water legislation but achieved initial success with the passage of federal water pollution acts in 1948 and 1956.
-Its major victory came with passage of the Clean Water Act of 1972.
-The League continues to advocate for preserving wetlands, protecting wilderness, and promoting soil and water conservation.
-Its Save Our Streams (SOS) program involves activists in all fifty states in monitoring water quality.
-In the 1930s, the League worked with the noted conservationist Frederick Russell Burnham and the Arizona Boy Scouts to save the bighorn sheep.
-These efforts led to the establishment in 1939 of two bighorn game ranges in Arizona: Kofa National Wildlife Refuge and Cabeza Prieta National Wildlife Refuge.
+Its major victory came with the passage of the Clean Water Act of 1972.
+The League continues to advocate for the preservation of wetlands, protection of wilderness areas, and promotion of soil and water conservation.

-Although the League's membership declined by the 1960s to a stable level around 50,000, the organization retains a firm base of anglers in the Midwest and Tidewater, with more than 200 chapters across the country.
-The League publishes a quarterly magazine, Outdoor America, which covers the League's activities as well as the environment.
+Although the League's membership declined by the 1960s to a stable level around 50,000, the organization retains a firm base of conservationists and anglers nationwide, with more than 200 chapters across the country.
+The League publishes a quarterly magazine, Outdoor America, which covers the League's activities and the environment.
 They are headquartered in Gaithersburg, Maryland.